jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

-Part 1 - make a provider in a minute
+Part 1 - Make a Provider in a Minute
 ====================================

 Scenario
 --------
-You want to make your own :term:`Authorization Server`, managing the client applications which will have access to a certain API, releasing the tokens and so on...
+You want to make your own :term:`Authorization Server` to issue access tokens to client applications for a certain API.

-Start your app
+Start Your App
 --------------
-During this tutorial you will make and XHR POST from an Heroku deployed app to your localhost instance.
+During this tutorial you will make an XHR POST from a Heroku deployed app to your localhost instance.
-To achieve this operation you need a properly configured Django server with `django-cors-headers` app installed, since the domain that originated the request (the app on Heroku) is different from the destination domain (your local instance).
+Since the domain that will originate the request (the app on Heroku) is different than the destination domain (your local instance), you will need to install the `django-cors-headers <https://github.com/ottoyiu/django-cors-headers>`_ app.
-Such "cross-domain" requests are by default forbidden by web browsers unless you use CORS.
+These "cross-domain" requests are by default forbidden by web browsers unless you use `CORS <http://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_.
-You can read more about `CORS here <http://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_.

 Create a virtualenv and install `django-oauth-toolkit` and `django-cors-headers`: